-Faculty proposals are due January 31, 2017.
+Faculty proposals are due January 30, 2018.
 A selection committee will decide on the set of faculty projects to be funded.
-(The selected faculty will be designated as McGregor Faculty Mentors and will receive a stipend of $1000 in the first June 2018 paycheck).
+The selected faculty will be designated as McGregor Faculty Mentors and may receive a stipend of $1000 (in the first June 2018 paycheck).
 Faculty that already receive a summer salary may not be eligible for a stipend.
 If student travel is anticipated, please also consider applying for an Alumni Grant.

-Student applications are due February 28, 2017.
+Student applications are due February 27, 2018.
 A minimum cumulative GPA of 3.5 is required.
 Individual students may not apply to more than three projects.
-McGregor Student Fellows will earn $3,300 for eight weeks of full-time work (no more than 40 hours per week) up to a maximum of 320 hours.
+McGregor Student Fellows will earn $10.31/hour during eight weeks of full-time work (no more than 40 hours per week) up to a maximum of 320 hours.

 Each McGregor Faculty Mentor will review the applications submitted for her/his project and will select a student awardee and two alternates.
 The Dean for research and scholarship and the McGregor director will approve the final student awardees.
 Faculty mentors are required to attend an orientation at the beginning of summer.

-Summer Schedule: Between May 29 and July 28, 2017, McGregor scholars and their faculty mentors will work closely together on their specific projects.
-All students and mentors will break for the week of July 3-7.
+Summer Schedule: Between June 4 and August 3, 2018, McGregor scholars and their faculty mentors will work closely together on their specific projects.
+All students and mentors will break for the week of July 2-6.
 Each week, scholars will attend a lunchtime meeting with director Roman Williams.
 These meetings serve two main purposes.
 First, through interaction with faculty-mentor presenters, the meetings will introduce students to the life of a scholar, ranging from what to expect in graduate school, to the meaning of Christian scholarship, to specific research methodologies.
 Second, the meetings will help students to articulate within the smaller group the challenges and successes in their ongoing projects.
 Students are required to attend all the scheduled meetings.
-In addition to these weekly meetings, there will also be two social events over the course of the summer for students and faculty.
+In addition to these weekly meetings, social events are planned throughout the summer for students and faculty.